doctrine/dbal/UPGRADE.md

 # Upgrade to 3.2

+## Deprecated schema comparison APIs that don't account for the current database connection and the database platform

+1. Instantiation of the `Comparator` class outside the DBAL is deprecated.
+Use `SchemaManager::createComparator()` to create the comparator specific to the current database connection and the database platform.
+2. The `Schema::getMigrateFromSql()` and `::getMigrateToSql()` methods are deprecated.
+Compare the schemas using the connection-aware comparator and produce the SQL by passing the resulting diff to the target platform.

 ## Deprecated driver-level APIs that don't take the server version into account.

 The `ServerInfoAwareConnection` and `VersionAwarePlatformDriver` interfaces are deprecated.
 In the next major version,